Internet Standard: History and the purpose of Internet Standards

 The official date for when the first internet went live is January 1, 1983.
-The Transfer Control Protocol/Internet Protocol (TCP/IP) went into effect.
-ARPANET(Advanced Research Projects Agency Network) and the Defense Data Network were the networks to implement the Protocols.
+The Transmission Control Protocol/Internet Protocol (TCP/IP) went into effect.
+ARPANET (Advanced Research Projects Agency Network) and the Defense Data Network were the networks to implement the Protocols.
 These protocols are considered to be the essential part of how the Internet works because they define the rules by which the connections between servers operate.
 They are still used today by implementing various ways data is sent via global networks.